Necessary Pieces In Play To Succeed In Afghan War

 What do you expect to get for five more years of effort?

-Mr. WILLIAM HAGUE (Foreign Secretary, Great Britain): Well, I hope we will get success.
+WILLIAM HAGUE: Well, I hope we will get success.
 I hope we will get a country in Afghanistan which is able to look after its own affairs without presenting a danger to the rest of the world.

 INSKEEP: You know, it's interesting you mention Britain's history in Afghanistan, Britain being one of the countries that have sent armies into Afghanistan in the past.
 We heard this week on this program from William Polk, a distinguished American author and former government official, who argues that as long as there is a years-long time of foreign troops in Afghanistan and into the future, that Afghans will look upon anything that the U.S. and its allies do negatively.
 Even foreign aid in this circumstance is counterproductive and is seen as kind of an intrusion into Afghan affairs.
 Do you believe that's true?

 HAGUE: And there I was able to sit in the university and chat with students.
 And I didn't find from those students that I talked to, young Afghans, that there was that resentment.
 I think they wanted it to be there to help their country.
 They wanted to be able to work things out in their own way, not just told this is the way that democracy must take shape.
 They were quite resistant to those sorts of things.
 But they didn't want us to abandon them.
 I think that would have been one of the last things that they wanted, because they didn't want to go back to the Taliban.